allencch/med/README.md

 make
 ```

-1. To run the GUI, make sure the `main-qt.ui` and `process.ui` are together with the compiled binary files, and enter
+1. To run the GUI, make sure the `*.ui` files are together with the compiled binary files, and enter

 `sudo ./med-qt`